 Following a flexitarian diet is based around focusing on five food groups within your diet.
 Note that this diet maybe a little more difficult to implement if you have a wheat allergy as it includes whole grains and complex carbs so will need adjustments to accommodate allergies.
 But with gluten-free starches widely available that should be too difficult to achieve.

-Not everyone enjoys planning their meals in advance, but if you would like to learn more about meal planning, please ready our practical meal planning guide to get started.
+Not everyone enjoys planning their meals in advance.
+Read our practical meal planning guide if you’d like to learn more about meal planning.

 If you are planning ahead for a full week, that should include 21 meals or you can leave one or two open for interpretation.
 There are no specific meal timings, but can be broken down into 300 calories for breakfast, 400 calories for lunch, 500 calories for dinner and 150 calories for snacks if you’re trying to lose weight.
 You can adjust the splits if you don’t snack, are not looking to lose weight or burn calories through exercise.